Priyak5/Project/README.md

 - Uses the **Oort DSS** to save and store images on Storj.

-- Uploaded images are saved on **Storj**, which is private, affordable and decentralized.
+- Uploaded images are saved on **Storj**, which is **private, affordable and decentralized**.

 - **Zero commision**.
 Get commission directly from fans without any fee.
 (Who doesn’t love no commision :P)

-- Creators get commission quickly and directly by their fans in the form of cryptocurrency.
+- Creators get commission quickly and directly by their fans in the form of **cryptocurrency**.

-- Enables creators to build a meaningful community. 🤝
+- Enables creators to build a **meaningful community**. 🤝

 ## How it works?

 There are two types of smart contracts.
-One is the **deployer smart contract** and the other is the** ERC-721 smart contract**.
+One is the **deployer smart contract** and the other is the **ERC-721 smart contract**.
 Every user on the platform has their own smart contract deployed on Olympus blockchain.
 These smart contracts are deployed and tracked by the “Deployer” smart contract.

 ![smart-contract-interaction-drawio.png](https://user-images.githubusercontent.com/32927328/205826259-1fdc9eb9-6029-495d-aeb8-f5fe500ee4a1.jpeg)